Explains how you can look after your mental health as a student, giving practical suggestions for what you can do and where you can go for support.

 You might face challenges such as:

-Some of the specific things that, as a student, make you more susceptible to mental health problems include:
+Some of the things that might make you more likely to experience a mental health problem as a student are:

 You may already be living with an existing mental health problem and be receiving help and support for this.
-As you transition to life as a student you may find that your support changes location or you transition from CAMHS (Child and Adolescent Mental Health Services) to adult services.
+As you start life as a student you may find that your support changes location or you transition from CAMHS (Child and Adolescent Mental Health Services) to adult services.

-It is important to continue your support if needed and become familiar with what this will look like for you as a student.
+It's important to continue your support if needed, become familiar with what this might be and how it will work while you are a student.

 Stressed about exams?
 We have info for young people to help you cope with exam stress at school or college

-See also our A-Z of mental health where you can find out more about mental health problems, as well as a range of other relevant topics.
+Our A-Z of mental health has more information about mental health problems, as well as a range of other relevant topics.

 Anxiety disorders are one of the most commonly diagnosed mental health problems among students.